 Any Grantee Institution determined to violate this Section shall, at the discretion of BrightFocus, be prohibited from seeking future funding from BrightFocus.

-The Grantee Institution identified in the Grant Agreement shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of the Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith.
+The Grantee Institution identified in the Grant Agreement shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of the Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith, and Grantee Institution shall notify BrightFocus of such detection and termination.
 The Grantee Institution shall have effective mechanisms for identifying Research Misconduct and shall have clearly publicized rules and procedures for investigating allegations of Research Misconduct.

 BrightFocus holds both material and intangible interests in all research conducted pursuant to the Grant Agreement and Supported Project.
-In the event that the Principal Investigator, research team, or staff is reasonably determined by the Grantee Institution to have been found to have engaged in Research Misconduct, BrightFocus holds the right to terminate any funding authorized by this Grant Agreement to that Principal Investigator, research team, or staff member in its sole discretion.
+In the event that the Principal Investigator, research team, or staff is reasonably determined by the Grantee Institution, or by an independent institutional inquiry, to have been found to have engaged in Research Misconduct, BrightFocus holds the right to terminate any funding authorized by this Grant Agreement to that Principal Investigator, research team, or staff member in its sole discretion.
 Termination of the award may be initiated regardless of whether the perpetrator of the misconduct was the named Principal Investigator or any person under the supervision of the Principal Investigator, including but not limited to students, trainees and employees.
-Termination may be initiated if the perpetrator of the misconduct is a collaborator or person under the supervision of a collaborator named on the BrightFocus proposal only if the Research Misconduct is directly related to the BrightFocus Grant.
+If the perpetrator of the misconduct is a collaborator or person under the supervision of a collaborator named on the BrightFocus proposal, termination may be initiated only if the Research Misconduct is directly related to the BrightFocus Grant.

 The interest of BrightFocus in any Grant awarded shall be understood to persist indefinitely following the expiration of the Grant.
-Should Research Misconduct be reasonably determined by BrightFocus to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee and Institution shall return all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.
+Should either Research Misconduct or Malfeasance be reasonably determined by BrightFocus or by an independent institutional inquiry to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee Institution shall return, all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.

-BrightFocus may, in its discretion, decline the application of, prohibit any investigator found to have been guilty of Research Misconduct from seeking future Grant funding from BrightFocus.
+BrightFocus may, in its discretion, decline the application of, and prohibit any investigator found to have been guilty of, either Research Misconduct or Malfeasance from seeking future Grant funding from BrightFocus.

 Overlapping Grant Awards